As a software engineer, I am most proficient with (modern) C++ and Python. I also have done a lot of MATLAB / Octave.

-I started my studies at the Aalto University School of Electrical Engineering in 2010 with the idea that I would start designing loudspeakers.
-As I learned more about electronics and acoustics, I understood that (traditional) loudspeaker design can only do so much and quickly became more interested in the room acoustics part of sound reproduction, which is arguably a much more exciting and diverse field than the electrical engineering of loudspeakers (namely electrical circuit design), both scientifically and in practice.
-At the same time, during my first few years of studying, I found out that programming is actually really fun and useful (in retrospect, I really wish somebody had told me this when I was in high school).
+I started my studies at the Aalto University School of Electrical Engineering in January 2010, thinking that I would start designing loudspeakers professionally.
+As I learned more about electronics and acoustics, I quickly became more interested in the room acoustics part of sound reproduction combined with digital (audio) signal processing, both scientifically and in practice.
+At the same time during my first year of studies, I found out that programming is actually really fun and useful (in retrospect, I really wish somebody had shown me this when I was in high school).
+The Master’s degree programs at Aalto University were conveniently being reformed and reorganised just as I finished my Bachelor’s degree, so I was able to switch to the computer science program for my Master’s studies in the new degree structure without any hassle.
+In the end, I did my own custom major under the Acoustics & Audio Technology program, which included more programming and DSP than the “official” version.

 Bachelor of Science (Technology) in electrical engineering.
 Majoring in Electronics and minor in Computer Science.